sap3d/sap3d/README.md

 python run_pipeline.py --object_type GSO_demo
 ```

-### Results and Numbers
+## Results and Numbers

+Our process yields comprehensive data sets, stored and accessible as follows:

-- **2D NVS Outputs**: These can be found in the `camerabooth/experiments_nvs/GSO_demo` directory.
+- **2D NVS Outputs**: Accessible in the directory `camerabooth/experiments_nvs/GSO_demo`.
-- **3D NVS Outputs**: Look for these in folders named like `3D_Recon/threestudio/experiments_GSO_demo_view_5_nerf`.
+- **3D NVS Outputs**: Found within folders named similarly to `3D_Recon/threestudio/experiments_GSO_demo_view_5_nerf`.
-- **Evaluation Numbers**: Quantitative results are stored under `results` folder.
+- **Evaluation Metrics**: Quantitative results are comprehensively stored in the `results` folder.

-To facilitate an accurate replication of our research outcomes, we have carefully assembled results for all test objects under `results_standard/GSO_demo`.
-Acknowledging the substantial resource commitment involved (8 A100 GPUs for 1-2 days), we thoughtfully recommend processing a subset as a means to confirm your system's configuration, ensuring a thoughtful comparison of the results.
+In our commitment to replicability and transparency, we have assembled a detailed repository of results for all test objects within `results_standard/GSO_demo`.
+Recognizing the considerable computational demand required (8 A100 GPUs across 1-2 days), we pragmatically suggest the processing of a selective subset of the data.
+This approach is designed to both confirm your system’s configuration and permit a meaningful, comparative analysis of the results.

 ## Citation